CMS Medicare Marketing Rules for Agents: A Plain-English Walkthrough

 The practical takeaway:

-If you want the marketing-strategy side of AEP rather than the rulebook, our Medicare AEP marketing playbook walks through campaign timing inside these constraints.
+If you want the marketing-strategy side of AEP rather than the rulebook, our Medicare AEP marketing playbook walks through campaign timing inside these constraints, and the cross-line open enrollment marketing calendar covers the same October-to-December run for agents who also write ACA or group business.

 Here is the operator’s view.
 Agents who treat CMS rules as friction tend to cut corners and end up in secret-shopper reports.
 Agents who build the rules into their process — recorded calls, clean SOAs, disclaimers in the right place — generate something valuable: a paper trail that protects commissions and a call library that makes coaching real.